A collaborative and reflective approach to therapy, helping you make sense of emotional and relational patterns and move toward meaningful change.

 Exploring the thoughts and rhythms that shape your sleep, to help restore rest more naturally.

-Support in holding loss, in all its forms, and navigating what life looks like
+Support in holding loss, in all its forms, and navigating what life looks like alongside it.

 Skills-based strategies to help manage intense emotions, build adaptive coping, and navigate relationships more effectively.